When to replace carbon monoxide detector

 Electrical

-The answer to 'when to replace carbon monoxide detector' is that carbon monoxide detectors should be replaced every 5-7 years, or sooner if the manufacturer recommends it.
-Carbon monoxide detectors have a limited lifespan and can become less effective over time, so it's important to replace them regularly to ensure your home's safety.
+The answer to 'when to replace carbon monoxide detector' is that carbon monoxide (CO) detectors should be replaced every 5-7 years, or as recommended by the manufacturer.
+CO detectors have a limited lifespan and can become less effective over time, so it's important to replace them regularly to ensure your home's safety.

 Step-by-Step Guide